perling1/convertkraken2cointracer/README.md

-# convertkraken2cointracer
+# convertkraken2cointracer and convertbinance2cointracer
-The script converts export files from kraken exchange into the cointracer format.
+The scripts converts export files from kraken/binance exchange into the cointracer format.
 Cointracer is a free software used to create tax reports for cryptocurrency trading.
-The convertion includes major coin pairs, see chapter supported pairs (bitcoin, ethereum, litecoin, link, uni, dash, xrp, dai, usdt, dot and more).
+The conversion includes major coin pairs, see chapter supported pairs (bitcoin, ethereum, litecoin, link, uni, dash, xrp, dai, usdt, dot and more).
 Yet it does not convert margin positions.

 # Version
-The script was tested on Win10 Powershell 5.1.
+The scripts were tested on Win10 Powershell 5.1.

 # Instructions
 1. Open your powershell ISE
-2. Open convertkraken2cointracer.ps1
+2. Open convertkraken2cointracer.ps1 or  convertbinance2cointracer.ps1
 3. Edit lines, that specify the infile and outfile
 4. Run the script
 5. Use the outputfile as import in cointracer